isomerpages/moe-ast-pesta/_the-pe-fraternity/Our Networks/Teacher Leader (TL).md

 *   Propagate good and innovative teaching practices through cluster and zonal schools; and
 *   Spearhead NLCs for special interest groups with TLs.

-Led by PESTA, the TL Network currently meet centrally as a big group in Term 1 to set the learning direction for the year.
-This is then followed by a zonal network session each in Term 2 and 3, led by the zonal CT members.
+Led by PESTA, the TL Network currently meet centrally as a big group in Term 1 to set the learning direction for the year.&nbsp; This is then followed by a zonal network session each in Term 2 and 3, led by the zonal CT members.
 The big group will meet again centrally in Term 4 to share and celebrate the learning for the year.